Vadim Elenev

 We propose a novel time-series econometric framework to forecast U.S. Presidential election outcomes in real time by combining polling data, economic fundamentals, and political prediction market prices.
 Our model estimates the joint dynamics of voter preferences across states.
 Applying our approach to the 2024 Presidential Election, we find a two-factor structure driving the vast majority of the variation in voter preferences.
 We identify electorally similar state clusters without relying on historical data or demographic models of voter behavior.
 Our simulations quantify the correlations between state-level election outcomes.
 Failing to take the correlations into account can bias the forecasted win probability for a given candidate by several percentage points.
 We find Pennsylvania to be the most pivotal state in the 2024 election, followed by Nevada.
 Our results provide insights for election observers, candidates, and traders.

 Mortgage structure matters not only for monetary policy transmission, but also for financial stability.
 In an adjustable-rate mortgage (ARM) regime, interest rate rises cause higher default rates due to increases in mortgage payments.
 In a fixed-rate mortgage (FRM) regime, households are protected, but banks are potentially more exposed to rate rises.
 To evaluate these competing mechanisms under different mortgage regimes, we build a quantitative model with flexible mortgage contract structures, borrowers, and an intermediary sector.
-Our approach allows us to capture borrowers’ endogenous default decisions and equilibrium pricing effects on mortgage rates and risk premia, reflecting interaction effects between interest rate and credit risk, and intermediary net worth.
-We find that financial stability risks are “U-shaped” in mortgage structure: while ARM payments are more sensitive to interest rates, defaults happen in states when intermediary net worth is high, resulting in lower risk premia compared to the benchmark FRM economy.
-As a result, an intermediate mortgage fixation length minimizes the volatility of intermediary net worth.
-We contrast financial stability effects with the effects on risk-sharing, with implications for mortgage design, macroprudential, and monetary policy.
+Our approach captures borrowers’ endogenous default decisions and intermediaries’ equilibrium pricing effects on mortgage rates and risk premia, reflecting the interaction between interest rate and credit risks, and intermediary net worth.
+We find that financial stability risks are “U-shaped” in mortgage structure: while ARM payments are more sensitive to interest rates, defaults happen in states when intermediary net worth is high, resulting in lower risk premia in constrained states of the world compared to the benchmark FRM economy.
+As a result, an intermediate mortgage fixation length minimizes the volatility of intermediary net worth and improves the sharing of aggregate risks.
+Our findings have implications for mortgage design, macroprudential, and monetary policy.

 Presentations: